-10. Apply a thin, even coat of Chemical Vulcanizing Fluid #760 or Heavy Duty Blue Vulcanizing Fluid #775 to the buffed surface.
+10. Apply a thin, even coat of MOR Chemical Vulcanizing Fluid (760MOR) to the buffed surface.

-11. Allow 3-5 minutes drying time for #760 or 5-8 minutes for #775.
+11. Allow 3-5 minutes drying time for 760MOR.
 Additional drying time may be necessary in adverse weather conditions.
 Vulcanizing Fluid must be completely dry.

-TECH TIPS:
+TECH TIP:

-- Do not use a compressed air line to clean the buffed area, as contamination from moisture and oil will occur. - · When cleaning the tire, care should be taken to not let anything touch the buffed surface. - Rub-O-Matic rubber cleaner can be used to remove buffing dust and debris if it is applied using a clean, lint-free cloth.
-3 to 5 minutes of drying time should be allowed before applying chemical vulcanizing fluid. - Do not use any outside heat sources or open flame to shorten the drying time of vulcanizing fluid.
+- Do not use a compressed air line to clean the buffed area, as contamination from moisture and oil will occur. - When cleaning the tire, care should be taken to not let anything touch the buffed surface. - Do not use any outside heat sources or open flame to shorten the drying time of vulcanizing fluid.
 This will adversely affect the vulcanizing fluid and potentially lead to premature repair failure.